g3force/qaBlink/README.md

 Get the current build status from Jenkins and Quality Gate Status from Sonar for multiple projects and report them on a blink1 device.

 All stati can be placed to 'slots'.
-Slots are gone through iterativly with a fixed duration per slot.
+Slots are gone through iteratively with a fixed duration per slot.
 Stati from jobs can be assigned to an available LED of the blink1 devices that are attached.

 ## Installation